kavia-common/spring-boot-jpa-postgresql-174384/README.md

-# Spring Boot JPA PostgreSQL example with Maven
+# Spring Boot JPA PostgreSQL example with Maven (Wrapper-enabled)

+This repository includes the Maven Wrapper so you can build and run without a global Maven installation.
+Always use ./mvnw (or mvnw.cmd on Windows).

 For instruction, please visit:
 > [Spring Boot PostgreSQL with Maven example using Spring Data JPA](https://www.bezkoder.com/spring-boot-postgresql-example/)